-The City of Boulder seeks conservation opportunities for prairie dogs on a spectrum of environments from urban to natural areas and high-quality mixed grass prairie.
+The City of Boulder (COB) seeks conservation opportunities for prairie dogs on a spectrum of environments from urban to natural areas and high-quality mixed grass prairie.
 In some areas where the land has been identified for development, prairie dogs are protected until development commences.
 In other areas, prairie dogs are part of the fundamental vision of the property in establishing and maintaining ecosystem function.
 This distinction is being used to identify areas where plague interventions are being considered.
+In developing the COB approach to plague intervention, our land management neighbors and other land management agencies were contacted to consider how other land management agencies manage for plague in prairie dog colonies (Appendix D).